Carmen-Aguilar/oscars_demographic/README.md

 I found the list of the nominees in Wikipedia (one page for each category) and I imported them using Google Sheet and the function =ImportHTML.
 I combined the 17 categories considered this time in one single document and I spent hours cleaning the database in OpenRefine.

-Once I had the database, I repeated the process to get the gender for each of the nominees (and winners).
-Wikidata does not have information of the ethnic background,
+Once I had the database, I repeated the process to get the gender parameter for each of the nominees (and winners) with wikidata.
+However, the ethnicity is not included in wikidata, so I used list from Wikipedia.

+I changed again to R to do the analysis (included in the R Notebook mentions above) and to export the specific data to make the visualisations (in Datawrapper and Flourish).